-Photojournalism & Documentary

-Prerequisite: PHOT 030 or PHOT 070.
+Photojournalism & Documentary Photography Prerequisite: A minimum grade of C in PHOT 030 or PHOT 070.
 Course Advisory: Eligibility for ENGL 001.
 Covers aspects of the camera as a editorial, journalistic and documentary tool.
-To be applied to various media outlets including newspaper, magazine and world wide web.
+Covered are news and feature photography and photographic essays, including composition, impact, and creativity, for newspapers, magazines, Internet and other mass communications media.
 A camera is not provided by the College for this course.
-SLR Film or SLR Digital camera is required.
+SLR film or SLR digital camera required.
 Two hours lecture, three hours lab.

-PHOT 057 3 Units Special Projects
+Special Projects